-First, although some in the industry claim that most tipped workers earn high incomes once tips are included, government data shows that this simply isn't the case.
-The typical tipped worker in Baltimore earns a little more than the state's minimum wage, even once tips are factored in.
-According to 2015 data from the Bureau of Labor Statistics (BLS) the median wage for tipped restaurant waiters and waitresses - one of the largest shares of tipped workers - was just \$9.08 an hour during the 2012-2015 period.42 This median wage includes both the base wage plus tips.
-Outside the restaurant industry, tipped jobs include car wash workers, nail salon workers and pizza delivery drivers to name a few - notorious sweatshop occupations where pay is often even lower.
+Although some in the industry claim that most tipped workers earn high incomes, the government data shows that, in fact, the typical tipped worker in D.C. earns just a little more than the District's minimum wage.
+According to 2015 data from the Bureau of Labor Statistics (BLS), the median wage for tipped restaurant servers in D.C.45 (classified as "Waiters and Waitresses" by the BLS)-base wage plus tips-was just \$9.58 per hour during the 2012-2015 period.46 During the period captured in the 2015 BLS data, D.C.'s tipped minimum wage was frozen at a meager \$2.77,47 and its full minimum wage was first \$8.25 and then \$9.50 per hour.48 The minimum wage increased to \$10.50 per hour in July 2015, just after the period covered by the 2015 BLS data.49 This shows that the typical server received enough tips to bring their average hourly earnings up to just a little more than the minimum wage.
+Outside of the restaurant industry, tipped jobs include car wash workers, nail salon workers, and pizza delivery drivers-notorious sweatshop occupations where pay is often even lower.

-Second, tipped work is inherently uneven and often unpredictable.
+Tipped work is inherently uneven and often unpredictable.
 While most of us expect to be paid the same for every day or hour we work, for tipped workers this is often not the case.
 Restaurant servers, who make up one of the largest tipped occupations, may make a substantial amount of money on Friday or Saturday nights but much less on other days of the week.
-Bad weather, a sluggish economy, the changing of the seasons, a less generous customer, an employer that only gives you less desirable shifts, and a host of other factors can also cause sudden drops in their tipped income and lead to economic insecurity.
+Bad weather, a sluggish economy, the changing of the seasons, a less generous customer, and a host of other factors can also cause sudden drops in their tipped income and lead to economic insecurity.

-It is no surprise, then, that, nationally, tipped workers face poverty rates that are about double those for non-tipped workers, and that the poverty rate for waiters and bartenders is even higher.
-Tipped workers across the country are also significantly more likely to rely on public assistance to make ends meet.
-Close to half (46 percent) of tipped workers and their families rely on public benefits compared with 35.5 percent of non-tipped workers.
+It is no surprise, then, that, nationally, tipped workers face poverty rates that are about double those for non-tipped workers, and that the poverty rate for waiters and bartenders is even higher.50 Tipped workers across the country are also significantly more likely to rely on public assistance to make ends meet.
+Close to half (46 percent) of tipped workers and their families rely on public benefits compared with 35.5 percent of non-tipped workers.51